Aram-Lin/Mischief-Draw-All-version/README.md

 ——————————————————————————————————————————————
 # Real Portable
 In addition to the above description, I also used Vmware Thinapp to make a real Portable without having to worry about the registry.
+Because it's a virtualization technology.
+Truly isolated from the system.
+Everything's in this file I don't use the common scripted Portable for a simple reason.
+That's not really portable.
+Its principle is to open the software automatically add registry, shut down the software automatically delete registry.

 Fix the problem with version 1.12 not being able to use （.art） files

 The file name will be tagged:
 Mischief—2.1.6_Thinapp.exe | Mischief—Dark_1.1.2_Thinapp.exe ｜ Mischief—White_1.1.2_Thinapp.exe | Mischief—No_Change_1.1.2_Thinapp.exe
 _____________________________________________
-The other 1.12 files use a Portable version made by CheshireCat
+The other 1.12 files use a Portable version made by CheshireCat （You can find it in History -- Not Real Portable.）